Greatest High School Wide Receivers of All Time

 In 2006, Sports Illustrated ran a profile about Green that predicted he would be in the NFL by 2011 as a high draft pick.
 He was selected No. 4 overall by the Cincinnati Bengals in the 2011 NFL draft.

 Before that, Green was a two-time All-American at the University of Georgia.
-He's played with the Bengals for the last decade, where he's been a seven-time Pro Bowler and three-time NFL All-Pro.
+He's played with the Cincinnati Bengals a decade, where he was a seven-time Pro Bowler and three-time NFL All-Pro.